one-d-wide/rebpf/README.md

 ## Features

-- Redirect traffic of specific applications to a specific interface, e.g. in or around a VPN.
+- Redirect traffic of a specific applications, IP or DNS address to a specific interface, e.g. in or around a VPN.
 - Without affecting the network configuration of any other program.
 - Instantly changing settings through the GUI app, no need to restart your apps!
 - Using D-Bus interface for integrations and CLI.